susanBuck/notes/05_Laravel/999_Unpacking_Sessions_and_Cookies.md

 Working with Laravel's authentication system is a bit of a black box.
 With a few simple method invocations you can build a fully functioning login system, without really understanding how it's working.

-Given this, let's open the box and take a closer look at how the system works, specifically the relationship between Cookies, Sessions and the database.
+Given this, let's open the box and take a closer look at how the system works, specifically the relationship between Cookies, Sessions and the `users` table in the database.

 Before we jump in, it's important that you've already followed the noteset on [Authentication](https://github.com/susanBuck/notes/blob/master/05_Laravel/14_Authentication.md) before continuing here.